Does Medicare cover Wegovy for heart disease?

 How can Wegovy help treat heart disease?

-In clinical trials, people taking Wegovy lost an average of 9.6–16% of their body weight in about a year and a half.
+In clinical trials, people taking Wegovy lost an average of 9.6%–16% of their body weight in about a year and a half.
 As many as 85% of people lost at least 5% of their body weight.
 This amount of weight loss on its own can lower your risk of experiencing a heart attack or other major cardiovascular event.
 Living with obesity raises your risk of heart disease.

-In addition to promoting significant weight loss, Wegovy may further reduce cardiovascular risks by addressing inflammation associated with obesity..
-For example, people with obesity typically have elevated levels of C-reactive protein (CRP).
 CRP levels are higher when people have inflammation or infection, and Wegovy may have an anti-inflammatory effect that reduces CRP levels in people with obesity.
 Losing weight also tends to lower CRP levels.

 Clinical trials show that Wegovy lowers the risk of heart attack, stroke, or death from heart disease by 20%.
-Among people with type 2 diabetes and obesity, Wegovy may lower these risks by as much as 26%, according to an earlier 2016 study.
-Research suggests taking Wegovy also offers other benefits related to heart health, including improved blood pressure and cholesterol.
+Among people with type 2 diabetes and obesity, Wegovy may lower these risks by as much as 26%, according to an earlier 2016 study

 Other ways to get Wegovy

-Medicare does not cover Wegovy for weight loss, so if you haven’t been diagnosed with heart disease, Medicare will not cover it.
-At the time of writing, there is no approved generic form of Wegovy, and brand-name Wegovy costs over $1,300 per month out-of-pocket.
-Still, there are ways to save on Wegovy if Medicare won’t cover it.
+Medicare does not cover Wegovy for weight loss.
+So, if you haven’t been diagnosed with heart disease, Medicare will not cover it.
+At the time of writing, there is no approved generic form of Wegovy, and brand-name Wegovy has a list price of more than $1,300 per month out-of-pocket.

 Price-shop at different pharmacies

 Your first step is to call around to different pharmacies in your area or check the pharmacy’s website for pricing information.
-The list price of Wegovy is $1,349.02 for a 28-day supply, but pharmacies can charge a higher retail price for the medication.
+The list price of Wegovy is $1,349.02 for a 28-day supply.
+But pharmacies can charge a higher retail price for the medication.
 Some pharmacies may offer Wegovy for a more affordable price than others, so it’s a good idea to check.

 You can also consider getting Wegovy online or through a mail-order pharmacy.
 And some pharmacies will offer Wegovy at a discounted price if you order a two- or three-month supply.